influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/influxql/troubleshoot.md

 #### A required identifier is missing

-Some InfluxQL statements and clauses require identifiers to identify databases, measurements, tags or fields.
+Some InfluxQL statements and clauses require identifiers to identify databases, measurements, tags, or fields.
 If the statement is missing a required identifier, the query returns the `expected identifier` error.

 For example, the following query omits the measurement name from the